Institutions comply with FACTA, but procedures largely untested.

 According to Weber, FACTA compliance is not onerous for banks at this point.
 "But compliance officers are wary that some of the provisions not yet defined by the rulemakers could require them to commit significant time and resources to FACTA," Weber says.
 "And many compliance officers say their spending on compliance with FACTA’s identity theft provisions is out of proportion to identity theft costs, given the low incidence rate of true identity theft."

 This is a 13-page Impact Note.
-Clients of Aite Group's Retail Banking service can download the report.
+Clients of Aite Group's Fraud & AML service can download the report.